MN 43** The Great Classification – Mahāvedallasutta

 22.15

-How then should we see the meaning of this statement?”
+How then, friend, should the meaning of this statement be seen?”

 Yathā kathaṁ panāvuso, imassa bhāsitassa attho daṭṭhabbo”ti?